mindcube/geo-locator/README.md

 This is a simple application that will detect users' latitude and logitude, and display in on a Google map.

 ## Project Requirements
 - looking for coding style
 - test coverage
 - usage instructions
 - check in code in github with clear README on how to deploy/use
 - use python 3.0
 - use any high level framework for python django,flash,tornado
 - use any javascript libraries as needed for frontend

 **Utilizes the following APIs:**

 - Google Maps API
-- Something else awesome
+- Maxmind Lite GeoLookup database for server based IP geo locating
+- Google PLaces API for autocomplete lookups

 **Stack for quick spin ups:**

 - Django/Postgres
 - Python 3
 - Bootstrap
-- Angular.js

 ### Project Setup
 To run a local development enviornment, you must have virtualbox and vagrant installed.